fab-rodrigs/Music-Management-System/README.md

 # Music-Management-System
-This program are a simple solution of a problem proposused in class.
-The initial problem was the organization of a determined number of musics in vectors, separating one list of favorites musics.
+This program is a simple solution to a problem proposed in class.
+The initial problem was the organization of a certain number of songs in vectors, separating a list of favorite songs.

 ## Operation